joshwadd/Vehicle_detection/README.md

 ### Histograms of Orientated Gradients (HOG)

 The histogram of oriented gradients technique is a popular feature descriptor that uses the gradient information of the pixels to provide some notion of the shape of the object within the image.
-The [**scikit-image**](http://scikit-image.org/docs/dev/auto_examples/features_detection/plot_hog.html) package contains an implementation of the HOG technique
+The [**scikit-image**](http://scikit-image.org/docs/dev/auto_examples/features_detection/plot_hog.html) package contains an implementation of the HOG technique.

+Experiments